Back to blog

 • If you are using Ubuntu, use the Docker CE installation instructions to install Docker and not the Snap installation.

-• If you are using Ubuntu 21.10 or 22.04, you will need to switch from cgroups v2 to cgroups v1.
+• If you use EKS Anywhere v0.15 or earlier and Ubuntu 21.10 or 22.04, you must switch from cgroups v2 to cgroups v1.

 • If you are using Docker Desktop: